2013 Exam Results

 We exceeded all targets for 5A*-C including English and Maths.
 50% exceeded FFT D of 38%, LA Target of 45% and National Floor Standard for all schools of 40% and matched the target for next year which is 50%

 Recent praise for Pupil Achievement at Hamilton

 In 2010, the DfE named Hamilton in the top 100 most improved schools in England.
-We also gained a prestigious award from The Specialist Schools Trust for the school with the most improved achievement over a 3 year period
+We also gained a prestigious award from The Specialist Schools Trust for the school with the most improved achievement over a 3 year period.

 Our Curriculum is always changing to adapt to the needs of our pupils; we strive to provide a Personalised Curriculum for all.
 In 2013, Ofsted described the curriculum as ‘tailored to the needs of the students and highly individualised where appropriate’

 - Flight, for our more able pupils where there is a greater emphasis on independent study and extension work to enable pupils to achieve the very highest levels, Level 6 and above.
 To ensure that pupils get off to a flying start and achieve their very best possible grades many faculty areas now start the GCSE content at the beginning or part way through Y9.